-Worthington Layover/Turnaround Background
+Worthington Layover/Turnaround Status and Background

-A number of possible routes were studied in attempts to make the connection between the existing #2 north-south route on High Street and the new proposed #35 east-west route connecting to Easton and the new Northland Transit Center as part of the CMAX Bus Rapid Transit project on Cleveland Avenue.
+In 2016, a number of possible routes were studied in attempts to make the connection between the existing #2 north-south route on High Street and the new proposed #35 east-west route connecting to Easton and the new Northland Transit Center as part of the CMAX Bus Rapid Transit project on Cleveland Avenue.

 Public meetings were held and feedback gathered from residents in two areas identified for consideration: Hartford Street by the Old Worthington Library; and Emerson Avenue between West Selby and Lincoln.
 Based on feedback, it has been determined that further study is necessary before moving forward.
 There will be additional research and public involvement at a later date to determine a possible east-west connection point in Worthington.